Contact Debby for web and mobile UX strategy and design.

 Deborah A. Levinson bridges gaps between the design, engineering, and communications worlds, with over 20 years of experience helping these groups develop well-organized and intuitive sites and applications.
 As a principal at Nimble Partners, she provided expert UX design and consultation, usability testing, and content assessment to software companies, higher education, and nonprofit institutions.

-Debby is an MIT graduate, and in addition to co-writing Visual Usability, co-authored The MIT Guide to Teaching Web Site Design, published by the MIT Press in April 2001.
+Debby is an MIT graduate, and in addition to co-writing Visual Usability: Principles and Practices for Designing Digital Applications, co-authored Build Your First Web App (Sterling Publishing, 2017) and The MIT Guide to Teaching Web Site Design (MIT Press, 2001).